pm-cui/voltageFaultInjection/README.md

 ### Oscilloscope
 - Unable to show voltage drop when time/div is 250ms.
 Need to view in 5ms or lower
-- Likely to be limitation of oscilloscope, although at 5ms, voltage glitch appears to reliably drop to 0v
+- Likely to be limitation of oscilloscope, although at 5ms/div, voltage glitch appears but it is inconsistent in its drop.
-- The graph passes too quickly to view if the delay duration is correct.
-Might need to seek help on how to conifgure the oscilloscope to view this
+- The osciloscope does not show a stable graph at 5ms/div.
+Might need help for oscilloscope settings

-### Fault injection initial tests
+### Hardware Issues
 - Wires moving during the execution affects the results.
 It can cause a normal execution to continously reset.
 Adjusting the wire can sometimes bring it back to normal execution, even with similar glitch timings, and vice versa.
 - Graphs of key fall/rise timings are sketched out

-- used a timing right below when the stm will force reset.
-Does not produce any glitch so far.
-Need to look into and ask what is the proper timing or do i just randomly try.
+### Testing (Rising edge)
+- Results of the initial tests using voltage_testing.py is shown in the "Test_Results(Fail).png"
+- Test is as follows:
+   - Find the glitch duration which always forces the STM32 to reset
+   - Look at the disassembly of STM32 to identify possible weak points to glitch
+   - Using a nested for loop, brute force the glitch & delay timings
+   - Each loop runs for 1min 30 sec.
+Entering the loop will output the glitch and delay cycles to an output file (one time).
+   - Program will write any abnormal output to the output file as well, indicating which glitch/delay cycle the glitch occured
+- No successful runs were found

+### Testing (Button input)
+- Connected a button to the circuit
+- When pressed, a rising edge will be detected by Pin 4, triggering the glitch
+- Varied the glitch duration while testing
+- No successful runs were found

+### Force resetting of STM
+- Tried 2 methods: Using MOSFET to short the 3v3 to ground | Reset the pico using machine.reset()
+- MOSFET does not fully short to ground
+- machine.reset() causes the pico to disconnect from Thonny IDE and sotp execution

 ### Bootloader mode
 - Unable to initalize USART1